Top 100 Countries by Real Disposable Income per Capita, 2025

 | 100 | Nepal | 1,900 |

-How closely does disposable income track GDP per capita?
+How closely do household incomes track GDP per capita?

-How to interpret real disposable income – and how it differs from GDP per capita
+How to interpret household disposable income against GDP per capita

-Real disposable income per capita and GDP per capita are both expressed in PPP-adjusted international dollars, but they capture different stages of the economic process.
-GDP per capita measures the value of all goods and services produced in a country, divided by population.
-Real disposable income per capita measures how much of that value ultimately reaches households as spendable cash and in-kind transfers, after taxes and social contributions, corrected for price levels.
+Household disposable income per person and GDP per capita are both often expressed in PPP-adjusted international dollars, but they capture different stages of the economic process.
+GDP per capita measures total output produced in a country.
+Household disposable income asks how much of that economic value ultimately reaches households as usable resources after taxes, social contributions and transfers.

-In most high-income economies, real disposable income per capita is substantially lower than GDP per capita.
-The “wedge” reflects corporate savings, retained earnings, government consumption, and the design of the tax-benefit system.
+In most high-income economies, household disposable income per person is substantially lower than GDP per capita.
+The gap reflects corporate savings, retained earnings, government consumption, and the design of the tax-benefit system.
 Countries with generous social transfers, progressive taxation and strong labour-market institutions can deliver relatively high household incomes even when GDP per capita is not at the very top of the global distribution.
-Conversely, countries with high GDP per capita but limited wage growth or regressive tax systems may underperform on disposable income.
+Conversely, countries with high GDP per capita but weaker wage transmission or less redistributive systems can underperform on household resources.

 What this ranking tells us about living standards in 2025

-For the Top 10 and Top 20 countries, high real disposable income per person reflects a combination of high productivity, relatively tight labour markets, broad participation of women and older workers, and substantial public transfers.
-The United States illustrates how very high market incomes can coexist with significant inequality: top earners pull the average up, while median incomes and outcomes for the bottom 40 per cent are less exceptional by international standards.
+For the Top 10 and Top 20 entries, high household disposable income per person reflects a combination of high productivity, relatively tight labour markets, broad participation of women and older workers, and substantial public transfers.
+The United States illustrates how very high market incomes can coexist with significant inequality: top earners lift the average strongly, while median outcomes are less exceptional by international standards.

 Small European economies like Luxembourg, Switzerland, Norway, Denmark and the Netherlands rely more heavily on redistribution and on wage-setting institutions.
 They typically have narrower income distributions, strong social protection and high labour-force participation, which allows a larger share of GDP to appear as disposable income in the middle of the distribution, not only at the top.